amorphedstar/.github/profile/simon/simonJavascript/simonJavascript.md

 ### scores.js

-The `scores.js` reads the current high scores out of local storage and injects the values into the DOM usinng `createElement` and `appendChild` calls.
+The `scores.js` reads the current high scores out of local storage and injects the values into the DOM using `createElement` and `appendChild` calls.

 ### play.js

 This is where all the game play interactions occur.
-There are two classes one for `Button` and one for `Game`.
-The Button class handles the playing of the button's audio file, along with the change in color, when a button is pressed.
+There are two classes: one for `Button` and one for `Game`.
+The `Button` class handles the playing of the button's audio file, along with the change in color, when a button is pressed.

-The Game class manages the current sequence that a user is supposed to duplicate.
+The `Game` class manages the current sequence that a user is supposed to duplicate.
 This is done with the `reset` function to clear out the sequence and add a new random button, and the `playSequence` function that plays the sequence for the user to duplicate.

 ## Study this code